crides/kicad-footprint-generator/scripts/Packages/TO_SOT_Packages_SMD/DPAK_README.md

     colour: 'metal grey pins'    # 3D
 ```

 These define the size of the body and tab.
-Tab `x_mm` includes the part of the tab under the body. `project_x_mm` is the part of the tab that projects outside the body.
+Tab `x_mm` includes the part of the tab under the body.
+`project_x_mm` denotes the part of the tab that projects outside the body.
+In case the tab is hidden
+below the body, `project_x_mm` is negative and denotes the offset from the body edge to the tab edge.

-If `project_x_mm` is zero, no tab will be drawn.
+If `project_x_mm` less or equal zero, no tab will be drawn.

 ```
 marker: